scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

 number of dimensions should be high (i.e., 10+) for large datasets (i.e., large number of nodes/edges).
 In this tutorial we consider a dataset with only 34 nodes.
-The Poincaré disk of two dimensions is therefore sufficient to capture the complexity of the graph.
+The Poincaré disk of two dimensions (also called the Poincaré Ball) is therefore sufficient to capture the complexity of the graph.
 Some parameters are hard to know in advance, such as ``max_epochs`` and ``lr``.
 These should be tuned specifically for each dataset.
 Visualization can help with tuning the parameters.
 Also, one